magao-x/handbook/appendices/glossary.rst

       essentially a block of computer memory and a way to coordinate updates with other processes in the system.

+   FDPR
+      Focus diversity phase retrieval

+   NCPA
+      Non-common-path aberration

+   NCPC
+      Non-common-path correction

+   ROI
+      Region-of-interest, a.k.a. subframe--when you read out a region of a detector instead of the whole thing

 If a term is missing here, it's up to you to figure out what it means and :doc:`document it<documenting>`!